StephenCarlson/MiniHawk-VTOL/README.md

 > Note 5: Can be omitted, but 3D-printed living-hinge on elevons will eventually fail, mend appropriately.
 SKU#118 is 6 per package, SKU#119 for 15/pkg.
 > Note 6: Alternatively, cut the servo cables and solder in-line extensions for the cables to reach to the flight controller, plus some slack.
 > Note 7: The clevises and rods can be purchased as a set, such as Du-Bro SKU#185, which is a set of 5 rods with clevises already attached.
 > Note 8: **CRITICAL!!!** The Ball Link thread must be "116", 1/16-inch, 62.5mil, or 1.59mm.
 The more popular variant of this type of part has a 2-56 thread size ball, which is too big for the nacelle motor tilt attachment.
 Note that this is the ball-link thread size; the coupler that captures the ball is 2-56 threaded.
 This ball-link set attaches from the motor tilt servo linkage to the motor tilt mount, which holds the front left/right motor.
+The previous suggestion for this part was GreatPlanes GPMQ3843, but it has been discontinued.
 > Note 9: Diameter=[1.83mm to 1.87mm], formed from spare pieces of 2-56 Servo Pushrod.
 Use non-threaded smooth rod, roughen/knurl only one end slightly for press-fitting to nacelle.

 ## Airframe Parts: <a name="build-airframeparts"></a>